shadowga/website/_docs/3/b-buildmanage.md

  * `/co rollback u:<user> t:<time> r:<radius> a:<action> b:<blocks> e:<exclude>`
  * `/co rb u:<user> t:<time> r:<radius> a:<action> b:<blocks> e:<exclude>`

-The first three parameters should be used at all times.
+The first three perimeters should be used at all times.
  * `u:<user>` - Specifies a member by their username to rollback.
  * `t:<time>` - Specifies the amount of time to roll a person back.
    <br>